Wyatts Offer Legal Support with Disputed Wills

 - There were two conflicting Wills written in a short space of time

 - The disputed Will was changed or amended after it was signed

-In addition, if you are a beneficiary of an estate and you believe that an executor has been negligent or has failed to manage the Will correctly, you may take legal action to have them removed from that role.
-You are also entitled to seek compensation if you have suffered any financial loss because of the executor’s misconduct
+In addition, if you are a beneficiary of an estate and believe that an executor has been negligent or failed to manage the Will correctly, you may take legal action to remove them from that role.
+You are also entitled to seek compensation if you have suffered any financial loss because of the executor’s misconduct.

 Wyatts Compensation Lawyers offer:

-Our legal team have the knowledge and expertise to assist you in contesting a Will.
+Our legal team have the knowledge and expertise to assist you in contesting a Will and family provision claim.
 We can also assist with a range of family law matters.
-Further, our lawyers have the determination and skill to represent you during mediation and dispute resolution, or litigation in court.
+Further, our lawyers have the determination and skill to represent you during mediation, dispute resolution, or litigation in court.
 Our resolve is to secure your future by obtaining the best possible outcome.

 At Wyatts Compensation Lawyers is proud to offer a no-win, no-fee policy.
 This means that if you do not succeed in your claim for compensation, you will not be required to pay any legal costs.
 Our commitment is to ensure that your legal rights are upheld and that you achieve the best possible outcome in your case.
 We only charge legal fees once you receive your compensation settlement.

 Remember to ask for more information about our No Win, No Fee policy.